Actionable and diverse counterfactual explanations incorporating domain knowledge and plausibility constraints: Introduction

-Our work is on the one hand directly rooted in the very active area of basic CF research in XAI (see~Section~\ref{sec:sota}), yet on the other hand is motivated by practical challenges in a specific domain, which is cybersecurity in online marketing.
+Our work is on the one hand directly rooted in the very active area of basic CF research in XAI (cf. Section~\ref{sec:sota}), yet on the other hand is motivated by practical challenges in a specific domain, which is cybersecurity in online marketing (cf. Section~\ref{sec:motivation})\footnote{This work was supported in part by the Project "SendGuard—Improving the Security of Recipients Innovative Tool Based on Machine Learning Technology and Artificial Intelligence to Fight with the Problem of Spam and Phishing in Marketing and Transactional E-Mail Messages" co-financed from the Funds of European Regional Development Fund under Project POIR.01.01.01-00-0202/19-02; The research has been supported by a grant from the Priority Research Area (DigiWorld) under the Strategic Programme Excellence Initiative at Jagiellonian University.}.
 In this case the ability to generate domain-informed, plausible counterfactuals stands to substantially enhance the relevance and quality of email campaigns, newsletters and communication with customers.
-In this context, a counterfactual should provide actionable insights, suggesting specific alterations to a campaign (e.g., changing the subject line length, adjusting the send time, or refining the image-to-text ratio) to improve its perceived quality.
+A counterfactual should provide actionable insights, suggesting specific alterations to a campaign (e.g., changing the subject line length, adjusting the send time, or refining the image-to-text ratio) to improve its perceived quality.
 However, the recommended modifications that do not align with industry best practices, contradict known audience preferences, or violate brand guidelines are unlikely to be adopted by practitioners, thus limiting their practical utility.
-Our work stems from a collaboration with Freshmail~\footnote{http://freshmail.pl}, the largest email marketing company in Poland, and their real-life business case that gave motivation for our research is described in Section~\ref{sec:motivation}.

-To address the above mentioned challenges, we propose the DANCE method (\emph{Diverse, Actionable, and kNowledge-Constrained Explanations}) which learns linear and nonlinear constraints from data or integrates expert-provided dependency graphs, ensuring counterfactuals are plausible and actionable.
-Furthermore, it maintains consistency with feature relationships, and thus produces explanations that align with real-world constraints.
-Additionally, it balances important qualities including plausibility, diversity, and sparsity, effectively addressing key limitations in existing state-of-the-art algorithms.
-The systematic description of the method we propose is provided in Section~\ref{sec:method}.

-We provide an extensive evaluation of the method.
-We performed quantitative analyses, as we tested our method on over 140 benchmark datasets from OpenML~\cite{OpenML2025}, comparing it with other methods, and demonstrated that it consistently achieves the highest scores across all approaches in Section~\ref{sec:eval}.
-Furthermore, we provided qualitative analyses on a real dataset from Freshmail's business case in Section~\ref{sec:userstudy}.

-Let us now move to the discussion of the state-of-the-art solutions in the field of counterfactual generation and highlight the research gap that our work aims to address.
+In this work, we address this challenge by introducing DANCE (Diverse, Actionable, and Knowledge-Constrained Explanations), a method that explicitly models and enforces dependencies between features during counterfactual generation (cf. Section~\ref{sec:method}).
+These dependencies can be learned from data using directed graphical models or specified by domain experts.
+Importantly, we treat these structures as plausibility constraints rather than universally valid causal models, allowing the method to remain applicable across heterogeneous datasets.